IFA-Igorot in France Association Captures Huge Crowd Attention in the Festival of Banners in Lyon

 IFA paraded in the city street of Lyon.
 Waving with a sign of peace is the IFA President, Julia Geston.

 The Igorot in France Association wishes to thank the organizers of "La Fête des Bannières du Monde", especially the warm hospitality of the Filipino group in Lyon spearheaded by Red Garcia, popularly known as "Red Ranges".
-Above all, to the different committees with the associations of foreign origin in the peninsula of Lyon, merci beaucoup!
+Above all, to the different committees with associations of foreign origin in the peninsula of Lyon, merci beaucoup!

 IFA managed to give their happy smiles before the camera after a long and tiring street dancing parade.
 Holding the Philippine banner is Bong Varona, the vice president of the association.